moazzam-49/My_Portfolio/README.md

 Full Stack<br>
  Developer

 Hi, I'm Moazzam Chaudhari, doing B.Tech graduation in Electronics and telecommunication Engineering.
-As a full-stack web developer, I specialize in creating dynamic and user-friendly web applications.
+As a web developer, I specialize in creating dynamic and user-friendly web applications.
 I'm passionate about staying updated with the latest technologies and solving complex challenges.
 Nice to meet you all!

 Hire Me